 Strokes and Portable CT Scanners

-A Chicago hospital has attempted to decrease the time between stroke and CT scan by implementing the use of a portable CT scan.
+A Chicago hospital has attempted to decrease the time between stroke and CT scan by implementing the use of portable scans.
 Following a stroke tPA must be administered before 3 hours have lapsed and since tPA is a dangerous drug, the fact that a stroke has occurred needs to be verified by a CT scan before the drug is administered.
-The hospital analyzed the length of time required to bring someone into their stationary CT scanner versus the length of time required to take the portable CT scanner to the patient.
+The hospital analyzed the length of time required to bring someone into their stationary CT scanner versus the length of time required to take the portable CT scanner to the patient and determined that a portable scanner could improve workflow efficiency.
+A list of benefits can be found on websites like TodayFinancing, every health facility should be implementing the use of this new medical imaging equipment.

 While they found only a .1% difference, Dr. Alderson and Dr. Weinreb said that “while saving minutes from the door-to-scan time was helpful, the real issue with stroke is timely arrival at the hospital.
 Too often, Dr. Alderson said, patients arrive at the hospital complaining that symptoms started the previous night.”